department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/customer-support-guidelines.md

   - A one-time analytics report.
     - This can be on Domo, on Google Analytics, or an Excel sheet.
 If it's on Domo, please add the team's report as a sub-page to their product KPI dashboard.
 If they don't have a KPI dashboard already, please ask them to request one as well or redirect to the Anaytics Product Manager.
   -  An analytics meeting.
-    - This can be a KPI setting workshop, a discussion on GTM work, a discussion on general analytics use, etc.
+    - This can be an Analytics Orientation, Google Analytics overview, KPI setting workshop, a discussion on GTM work, a discussion on general analytics use, etc. (See Triaging for assignment details)
   - Clarification on reporting.
     - This is if the team already has numbers pulled, a report, or is looking at data and wants a QA on if they're reading the data correctly or if the numbers are accurate.

 ### Triaging